MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/learn-hub.md

 In Managed Environments, admins can provide customized welcome content to help makers get started with Power Apps.
 More information: [Enable maker welcome content (Preview)](/power-platform/admin/welcome-content)

-When welcome content is enabled, upon signing in to Power Apps as a maker, you will be greeted with the customized getting started information.
+When welcome content is enabled, upon signing in to Power Apps as a maker, you will be greeted with customized getting started information.

 If you select **Don't show this again here,** you can still access the getting starting information from the **Learn** hub.